 3. The Financial Lens on Sustainability and ESG

-Investors are using ESG performance metrics to shape investment decisions, manage risk and promote long-term value creation now more than ever.
-With more regulation and investor pressure, there is no doubt that companies will need a process to produce high-quality, defensible ESG data that is more aligned with financial reporting requirements.
+Investors are using ESG performance metrics to shape investment decisions, manage risk, and promote long-term value creation now more than ever.
+With more regulation and investor pressure, there is no doubt that companies will need a process to produce high-quality, defensible ESG data.
+They also need to make sure that ESG data is more aligned with financial reporting requirements.

 Frameworks like the European Commission’s Sustainable Finance Disclosure Regulation (SFDR) and the Task Force on Climate-Related Financial Disclosures (TCFD) establish a common language and set of standards for sustainable finance and reporting.
-With these clearer definitions, a more transparent and efficient capital market can be created, allowing investors to easily compare data across organizations and confidently make well-informed investment decisions.
+With these clearer definitions, a more transparent and efficient capital market can be created.
+This new landscape allows investors to easily compare data across organizations and confidently make well-informed investment decisions.

 For investors, a company’s ESG performance is only as good as its data quality.
-Bad quality data can result in inaccurate reporting, lack of transparency, and potential backlash from stakeholders if your efforts are deemed unreliable.
+Bad-quality data can result in inaccurate reporting, and lack of transparency.
+Additionally, they can have a potential backlash from stakeholders if your efforts are deemed unreliable.
 Demanding data transparency is the way investors can ensure that the ESG information provided is accurate and not misleading.

 4. The Role of Technology in Sustainability Efforts